awsdocs/amazon-eks-user-guide/doc_source/associate-service-account-role.md

 **Prerequisites**
 + An existing cluster\.
 If you don't have one, you can create one by following one of the [Getting started with Amazon EKS](getting-started.md) guides\.
 + An existing IAM OpenID Connect \(OIDC\) provider for your cluster\.
 To learn if you already have one or how to create one, see [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
-+ Version `2.7.21` or later or `1.25.46` or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
++ Version `2.7.21` or later or `1.25.46` or later of the AWS CLI installed and configured on your device or AWS CloudShell\.
 For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
-+ The `kubectl` command line tool is installed on your computer or AWS CloudShell\.
++ The `kubectl` command line tool is installed on your device or AWS CloudShell\.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
 For example, if your cluster version is `1.22`, you can use `kubectl` version `1.21`,`1.22`, or `1.23` with it\.
 To install or upgrade `kubectl`, see [Installing or updating `kubectl`](install-kubectl.md)\.
 + An existing `kubectl` `config` file that contains your cluster configuration\.
 To create a `kubectl` `config` file, see [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md)\.

 **To associate an IAM role with a Kubernetes service account**